Marcq-en-Barœul: Rugby

 Founded in 1971, the rugby club is called Olympique Marcquois Rugby.
 It is a section of the local multi-sports Club.
 The Club grew up quickly and join the honneur régional league in 1973.
 It was promoted in the upper league, Fédérale 3, in 1993 for the first time and again in 2002.

 In 2006, the club was promoted in the Fédérale 2 league and remains in the same league up to now.

 The rugby school is a strength of the club which welcomes 350 youngsters from 7 years old to 15 years old.

 More than six hundred players and sixty volunteers belong to the Olympique Marcquois Rugby which is one of the most important clubs in the County.

 The club is affiliated to the Stade Toulousain since 1999.

-Twin towns - sister cities
+Twin towns and sister cities

 Marcq-en-Barœul is twinned with: